jmtalarn/elm-personal-site/content/posts/2017-05-19-build-publish-ionic-app-first-steps.md

 <h3>Installing Apache Cordova</h3>

 <img src="../images/cordova_bot.png" class="size-thumbnail" style="display: inline" alt="The Apache Cordova is a fundation part of the Ionic App" />
-<a href="http://cordova.apache.org/">Apache Cordova</a> is a Mobile application development framework that provides access to some of the API usually accessible throw the specific development platform for Android, iOs and Windows Phone apps throw a Javascript SDK to write apps using HTML5, CSS3 and plain Javascript.
+[Apache Cordova](http://cordova.apache.org/) is a Mobile application development framework that provides access to some of the API usually accessible throw the specific development platform for Android, iOs and Windows Phone apps throw a Javascript SDK to write apps using HTML5, CSS3 and plain Javascript.

 The following command will install the needed cordova executables globally, this is accessible for the whole system.